-There are many different ways to use your skills as a pilot— some pilots leverage the job’s flexibility in order to further their own personal interests by becoming instructors, while others choose to follow a more practical path and become professionals and help other to clear pilot practical test.
-The most common idea of a career in flying is that of an Airline Pilot however many pilots, following their dreams and choosing instead to be flight instructors decide to also obtain their instructor certificate.
+There are many different ways to use your skills as a pilot.
+Some pilots leverage the job’s flexibility to further their interests by becoming instructors.
+In contrast, others follow a more practical path, become professionals, and help others clear the practical pilot test.
+The most common idea of a career in flying is that of an Airline Pilot; however, many pilots, following their dreams and choosing instead to be flight instructors, decide also to obtain their instructor certificate.

-We have listed 10 reasons why becoming a flight instructor is worth it.
+We have listed ten reasons why becoming a flight instructor is worth it.

-The most common reason people become flight instructors is to gain experience in flight and if you want to gain experience you must have some academy where you can practical test of your x-plane flight training.
-Working in this capacity can help pilots acquire a large number of flight hours needed to become commercial airline pilots and they always want search certified flight.
-Commercial airlines require a lot of flight experience before they will even consider interviewing a pilot candidate and many post-secondary students use their free time to build up their resumes while they are going to college.
+The most common reason people become flight instructors is to gain experience in flight, and if you want to gain experience, you must have some academy where you can take a practical test of your x-plane flight training.
+Working in this capacity can help pilots acquire the large number of flight hours needed to become commercial airline pilots, and they always want to search for certified flights.
+Commercial airlines require a lot of flight experience before even considering interviewing a pilot candidate.
+Many post-secondary students use their free time to build up their resumes while going to college.

 As a flight instructor, there are several options for progress outside of working for an educational institution or opening up one’s own business.
-For those who enjoy independence and freedom in their careers and want perfect flight, this is an enticing choice of pursuit and it is almost your flight instructor instrument and you can also enhance your instrument pilot rating with this course.
+For those who enjoy independence and freedom in their careers and want perfect flight, this is an enticing choice of pursuit.
+It is almost your flight instructor’s instrument.
+You can also enhance your instrument pilot rating with this course.
 Please be advised that, like other flight instructors, you may have access to opportunities and resources that others might not be able to tap into because no one will know your profession better than you.
-With hope and a bit of skill, one’s business could blossom into something very successful.
+With hope and skill, one’s business could become very successful.

-As a flight instructor, you are responsible for educating and training people on how to safely operate an aircraft.
+As a flight instructor, you are responsible for educating and training people on how to operate an aircraft safely.
 This is not meant to be an easy task.
-A lot goes into learning how to fly, from the basics of taking off and landing flight to learning about weather patterns and instrumentation as well as airspace rules and regulations.
-As a flight instructor you will find your days busy, but also fun and social – all while gaining experience similar to that of being a pilot working towards your ratings.
+A lot goes into learning how to fly, from taking off and landing a flight to learning about weather patterns and instrumentation and airspace rules and regulations.
+As a flight instructor, you will find your days busy but also fun and social – all while gaining experience similar to being a pilot working towards your ratings.

 Flight instructors are currently in great demand and are expected to stay that way for many years.
-This is due to legislation being introduced by the US government about pilots needing to renew their licenses more often and also because airlines have been growing rapidly as a result of business aviation.
+This is due to legislation introduced by the US government about pilots needing to renew their licenses more often, and airlines have increased due to business aviation.
 One of these changes is expected to be a shortage of pilots which means that flight instructors are constantly being hired by airlines faster than they can be replaced.

-Telling others you’re a flight instructor will bring on an engaging conversation and people will want to know more about the career and make career like atp flight school professionals.
 Some may treat you differently, but it’s good to be in a position where you are looked up to.
-The key question here: why become a flight instructor?
+The critical question here is: why become a flight instructor?
 To answer that, consider the excitement and respect that being one entails!
+Telling others you’re a flight instructor will bring on an engaging conversation, and people will want to know more about the career and potentially become an ATP.

 As a flight instructor, it’s important to remember that you’re not just teaching someone how to fly.
 You are inspiring them to go out into the world in a way that most people never experience a flight before.
-You will meet both local and international students and based on your tutelage they will become pilots themselves or they may start off another business venture associated with aviation.
+You will meet both local and international students, and based on your teaching, they will become pilots themselves, or they may start another business venture associated with aviation.

 “Man must rise above the Earth—to the top of the atmosphere and beyond—for only thus will he fully understand the world in which he lives.”

 Santa Monica Flyers offers training to help you become a certified flight instructor.
 Become the person who gives the flight classes and teaches the students.
-You’ll have a great time at the airport, meet some amazing people and learn to build a new career – flying!
-With the CFI certificate, you will be more marketable and more open to these new career opportunities.
-We can help you become a CFI in just 7 weeks!
-Contact us and let’s take you to the next level of your aviation learning!
+You’ll have a great time at the airport, meet some fantastic people and learn to build a new career – flying!
+The CFI certificate will make you more marketable and open to these new career opportunities.
+We can help you become a CFI in just seven weeks!
+Contact us, and let’s take you to the next level of your aviation learning!

 3165 Donald Douglas Loop SouthSanta Monica Municipal Airport (SMO)Santa Monica, CA 90405